-Blended problem-based conceptual learning (lectorials) will be used to gain an understanding of key developments, ideas and theories covered in Quantum Information Science.
-Blended problem-based hands-on learning (laborials) will be used to gain an understanding of key experiments, models and analysis covered in Quantum Information Science.
+Blended problem-based conceptual learning (lectorials) will be used to gain an understanding of key developments, ideas and theories covered in quantum information science.
+Blended problem-based hands-on learning (laboratory and computational workshops) will be used to gain an understanding of key experiments, models and analysis covered in quantum information science.

 On successful completion of the course students will be able to:

-1. Demonstrate their knowledge in the field of advanced Quantum Mechanics in relation to the use of atomic systems to develop Quantum Computers.
+1. Apply their knowledge in the field of advanced quantum mechanics to describe the use of atomic systems to develop quantum computers.

 2. Solve qualitative and quantitative problems, using appropriate mathematical and computational techniques.

 3. Perform experiments which involve making correct and appropriate use of a range of scientific equipment, keeping an accurate record of experimental work and analysing results and reaching non-trivial conclusions from them.